pgbackrest/pgbackrest/README.md

 Instead of relying on traditional backup tools like tar and rsync, PgBackRest implements all backup features internally and uses a custom protocol for communicating with remote systems.
 Removing reliance on tar and rsync allows for better solutions to database-specific backup issues.
 The custom remote protocol limits the types of connections that are required to perform a backup which increases security.

+PgBackRest uses the gitflow model of development.
+This means that the master branch contains only the release history, i.e. each commit represents a single release and release tags are always from the master branch.
+The dev branch contains a single commit for each feature or fix and more accurately depicts the development history.
+Actual development is done on feature (dev_*) branches and squashed into dev after regression tests have passed.
+In this model dev is considered stable and can be released at any time.
+As such, the dev branch does not have any special version modifiers.

 ## Install

 PgBackRest is written entirely in Perl and uses some non-standard modules that must be installed from CPAN.